On quasi-polynomials counting planar tight maps: Bijective proofs in the bipartite and quasi-bipartite cases

 Our bijective proof of Proposition \ref{prop:pk2interpret} will consist in showing that a tight map with two faces $f_1,f_2$ of respective degrees $2m_1,2m_2$, and with $k$ unlabeled marked vertices and one extra distinguished marked vertex with label $1$ can be decomposed uniquely and bijectively into a pair of tight maps consisting in \begin{itemize} \item a $(d_1+1,d_1-1)$-forest with $k_1$ marked vertices \item a $(d_2,d_2)$-forest with $k_2$ marked vertices \end{itemize} where $d_1,d_2\geq 1$ and $k_1+k_2=k$.
 By Proposition \ref{sec:case-maps-with} and the definition \eqref{eq:defpkqkmultivariate} of $p_k(m_1,m_2)$, this immediately implies Proposition \ref{prop:pk2interpret}.

-Given an $(a,b)$-forest and an integer $c$ such that $1\leq c\leq \min(a-1, b, (a+b-1)/2)$, the {\em $c$-partial gluing} of the forest is the map obtained by gluing the $r$-th edge following $v_*$ in counterclockwise order around $f_*$ with the opposite $(a+b-r+1)$-th one, for $r\in \{1,2,\ldots,c\}$, and transferring any mark on the markable vertices to the resulting glued vertices.
+Given an $(a,b)$-forest and an integer $c$ such that $1\leq c\leq \min(a-1, b)$, the {\em $c$-partial gluing} of the forest is the map obtained by gluing the $r$-th edge following $v_*$ in counterclockwise order around $f_*$ with the opposite $(a+b+1-r)$-th one, for $r\in \{1,2,\ldots,c\}$, and transferring any mark on the markable vertices to the resulting glued vertices.
 The vertex inherited from $v_*$ in the new map is distinguished and labeled as vertex $1$, while the last vertex to be glued, lying at distance $c$ from $v_*$, is distinguished and called $v_{**}$.
-By the assumption that $c\leq (a+b-1)/2$, the resulting map still has two faces which we call $f,f_{**}$, where $f_{**}$ is the ``remnant'' of $f_*$, of degree $a+b-2c$, and we do not change the name for the exterior face since it has the same contour information as the original face.
+Since $c\leq \min(a-1, b)$, some edges remain unglued, and the resulting map still has two faces which we call $f,f_{**}$, where $f_{**}$ is the ``remnant'' of $f_*$, of degree $a+b-2c$, and we do not change the name for the exterior face since it has the same contour information as the original face.
 Moreover, the assumption that $c\leq \min(a-1 ,b)$ implies that every markable vertex is glued to an unmarkable vertex.

 The obtained map is then an $(a',b')^*$-forest with $a'=a-c-1$ and $b'=b-c+1$, according to the following definition, similar to Definition \ref{sec:bipartite-case.-}: